October 2018: Pacific crossing & Japan

 Below is the customized Google map showing our land route and stops in Japan.

 CRUISE: We booked our cruise in February with VacationsToGo.com and chose a Signature Suite on deck 6 midship.
 Midship and not too high a deck so that motion would be less of an issue.
-Our cruise fare in a suite was $2322/pp, with $575 OBC and Pre-Paid Gratuities.
+Our cruise fare in a suite was $2322/pp, with Pre-Paid Gratuities and $575/cabin OBC, a very good deal.

 We also chose our stateroom on the port side (the left hand side of the ship) so that we'd be on the sunny side when crossing the Pacific Ocean.
 Last year's Atlantic crossing on the Viking SUN taught us this lesson.
 Depending on which direction your ship is heading and which side (north or south) of the ship the sun is shining at that time of the year, choose your cabin carefully if you like to have more sunlight in your room.

 AIR: We booked one-way flight from Boston to Vancouver on Delta, and one-way flight from Tokyo to Boston on AA.
 The one-way airfare from Tokyo to Boston was quite steep at $860/pp, so we used American Airline's FF miles to book this flight, 32,500 miles/pp.

 TRAIN: We only had two long train days spanning over a 9-day period